themorlan/openREM/docs/install_windows.rst

 * Wait for the services to get registered and started up (Notice: many windows may appear and disappear quickly)

 You should now be able to see the new workers in the list of Windows Services.
 Search for ``services`` on the Windows Start menu and you will be shown a list of installed services.
-The OpenREM workers are shown as ``HUEY CONSUMER n``, where ``n`` is the worker number, as shown in figure 11.
+The OpenREM task workers are shown as ``HUEY CONSUMER n``, where ``n`` is the worker number, as shown in figure 11.

 .. figure:: img/huey-services.png
-   :figwidth: 60%
+   :figwidth: 100%
    :align: center
-   :alt: View worker services
+   :alt: Four Huey task workers in the Services window
    :target: _images/huey-services.png

-   Figure 11: The Huey consumers in the Services window
+   Figure 11: Four Huey task workers in the Services window

 Adjusting IIS Application Pool Identity